Hedkandi

-Hedkandi is an English record label, events and music brand owned by Ministry of Sound.
-Its back catalogue includes both artist albums and dance music compilations.
+Hedkandi is an English record label and dance music events brand that is owned by Ministry of Sound.
+Its back catalogue includes both artist albums and compilations.

 History

 The Hedkandi label was founded in 1999 at radio station Jazz FM's Enterprise Division by Mark Doyle, who proposed the initial idea and created the name, concept and track listings, as a stable mate to Jazz FM Records.
 Its live events quickly gained popularity with a residency in Ibiza at el Divino and by having its own specialist radio show on Jazz FM.
 In 2002, Hedkandi had gathered enough momentum from its Ibiza nights to launch a regular residency at Pacha in London.

 The Hedkandi brand was supported by Team Kandi, which involved a core of disc jockeys and brand ambassadors, and back office staff that delivered the international package of albums and events.
 Standing out from other club events, Hedkandi thrived on glitzy and glamorous production as well an emphasis on partnering the Hedkandi musical sound with high production values and locations.

 In January 2006, Hedkandi was purchased by Ministry of Sound.